vanessacox333/School_District_Analysis/README.md

 ## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+As discussed above, the school district summary was relatively unchanged by the ammendment of 9th grade Thomas High School data.
+The original average math score decreased by 0.1.
+The average reading score stayed the same at 81.9.
+Percent passing math decreased by 0.2%.
+Percent passing reading decreased by 0.1%.
+Lastly, percent overall passing decreased by 0.3%.